Monkey Facts

 Grooming also presents other benefits, especially for the Vervet monkey.
 When vervet monkeys groom each other, it fluffs their furs and increases insulation.

-15. Baby monkeys are adults from 3-4 years
+15. Baby monkeys are adults from 3-4 years.

 Typically, the female monkeys are attracted to the strongest males.
 These male monkeys will be the leaders of the troop.
 This means they are the only ones to breed in the group.
 Once born, the baby monkeys are taken care of by their mothers.

-A baby monkey then becomes an adult at 3-4 years old, and nonhuman primates experience a growth spurt in their early years.
+A baby monkey becomes an adult at 3-4 years old, and nonhuman primates experience a growth spurt in their early years.
 The number of offspring a female monkey gives birth to varies depending on the monkey species.

 For example, baboons give birth to a single young and rarely give birth to twins.
 Pygmy marmosets typically give birth to twins and sometimes triplets.

-16. The largest monkey in the world is a Mandrill
+16. The largest monkey in the world is a Mandrill.

 Mandrill monkey largest in the world